bjornbytes/lovr.org/docs/Shader:send.md

 The shader does not need to be active to update its uniforms.
 However, the types must match up.
-Uniform variables declared as `float`s must be sent a single number, whereas uniforms declared as `vec4`s must be sent a table containing 4 numbers, etc.
+Uniform variables declared as `float`s must be sent a single number, whereas uniforms declared as `vec4`s must be sent a table containing 4 numbers, etc.  Note that uniforms declared as `mat4`s can be sent a `Transform` object.

 Example
 ---